toshimaru/blog.toshima.ru/_posts/2016-08-24-publish-jekyll-without-gh-pages.md

 end
 ```

 In this task, `rake deploy` builds Jekyll site and push it to Github for you.
+This is useful if you'd like to release your site on CI such as TravisCI, CircleCi.

 ## See also